GLYCAM-Web/MD_Utils/inputs/NPT-pre-minimized-separate-water-equilibration/README.md

             updates about how your simulation is going, but also the larger your mdout file gets.
-*  ntave  : The frequency with which to print averages of energies and other values.
+*  ntave  : The frequency with which to print averages of energies and other values to the mdout file.
 Averages are taken over the last ntave steps.
 *  ntwe   : The fequency with which energy, and other, values are printed to the mden file.
 Note that these values are not printed so that they easily correspond to the coordinates (see ntwx).
-However, the values in this file are easier to parse for plotting, so they are convenient for doing quick checks of equilibration and of certain types of convergence.
+However, the values in this file are relatively easy to parse for plotting, so they are convenient for doing quick checks of equilibration and for tests of certain types of convergence.

 A novice researcher might change the following, but with caution.

 *  temp0  : The target constant temperature.
 Care should be taken if changing the temperature more than a few degrees.
-The force fields used in MD are typically developed for temperatures at or near 300.0 K.
-            To use the force fields at significantly different temperatures requires validation to ensure that the force field behaves adequately (for the research needs) at the other temperature.
+The force fields used in MD are typically developed for temperatures at or near 300.0 K.  To use the force fields at significantly different temperatures requires validation to ensure that the force field behaves adequately (for the research needs) at the other temperature.
-*  ioutfm : The format of coordinate (and certain other) files.
+*  ioutfm : The format of coordinate, and certain other, files.
 When set to '0', the output is in a human-readable, ASCII format.
 If set to '1', the output is in a more compressed, generally superior, but not human readable, NetCDF format.
 *  iwrap  : Flag for wrapping coordinates back into the primary periodic box or, alternately, allowing the atoms to proceed along trajectories outside box boundaries.
 Depending on the needs of the researcher, one or the other might be best.
-Unless you are traking diffusion or a related property, you probably to allow wrapping by setting this to '1'.
+Unless you are tracking diffusion or a related property, you probably to allow wrapping by setting this to '1'.
 Otherwise, let the atoms fly freely by setting this to '0'.

 No matter how tempting, novice researchers should not change:

 *  dt     : This sets the time step.
-If you know what you're doing, you can change it.
+If you know what you're doing, or if an expert you trust says to, you can change it.
 Otherwise, don't.

 Other trivia:

-* ntb     : Flag to turn periodic boundaries on or off, and how to set them.
+* ntb     : Largely deprecated, the flag to turn periodic boundaries on or off, and how to set them.
 This flag no longer needs to be explicitly set.
 The software will figure out what the value should be.
 Only in certain strange situations should it be set.
 The current recommendation is to not set it.